 You might be thinking, “Thank goodness I don’t have a passport, and I don’t travel overseas - I like to travel safely in the Good Ole U.S.A.”

 Everyone knows Hawaii is a tropical paradise.
-But this top destination spot is also struggling with a growing number of tourists who die in its waters.
+But this top destination spot is also struggling with a growing number of tourists who have a very specific travel safety issue - they die in its waters.

-On the island of Kauai, eleven people have drowned just this year.
+On the island of Kauai, several people drown every year, despite the fact they spent a lot of money on water safety.
 Of the islands, Kauai has had the highest rate of drowning deaths among tourists, even more than Hawaii and Oahu.

 In addition, between 1992 and 2002, there were 40 fatalities, 45 serious injuries and 53 minor injuries reported within Hawaii Volcanoes National Park.
 Each year, tourists are injured, not just by volcanic lava, but also by a variety of hazards — some mundane and predictable, others bizarre and unexpected.